USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch02_overview.md

 Mathematically, these processes relate to the concentration change in each grid cell over time (*∂C/∂t*) through the *continuity equation,* which is presented in simplified form below:

-''∂C/∂t *= Adv + Diff +*R<sub>c''</sub> + ''E<sub>c''</sub> – ''S<sub>c''</sub>
+<pre><code>∂C/∂t = Adv + Diff +R<sub>c</sub> + E<sub>c</sub> – S<sub>c</sub>

-where
+where,
 Adv = advection
 Diff = diffusion

-''R<sub>c''</sub> = chemical transformation of species *c*

-''E<sub>c''</sub> = emissions of species *c*
+R<sub>c</sub> = chemical transformation of species c E<sub>c</sub> = emissions of species c

-''S<sub>c''</sub> = loss processes for species *c*
+S<sub>c</sub> = loss processes for species c</code></pre>

 In CMAQ, the advection and emissions terms are calculated based on input files generated by the meteorology and emissions models, respectively; the diffusion, chemical transformation, and loss process terms are calculated within CCTM.

 The Eulerian representation of the area to be modeled is a series of contiguous grid cells that form a limited-area modeling domain on a subset of the globe.
 A limited-area domain requires that boundary conditions be established to account for advection of pollutants and other chemical species into the modeling domain from areas outside it.
 CMAQ currently accounts for advection into the domain only from the horizontal (i.e., lateral) boundaries, assuming there is no exchange through the top boundary of the domain (i.e., vertical exchange).
 These spatial lateral boundary conditions are estimated in CMAQ using the boundary conditions processor, BCON.
 Similarly, a temporal boundary condition is established with the initial conditions processor, ICON, which estimates the chemical conditions in the first time step of a CMAQ model simulation.
 To model incoming solar radiation, which provides the energy source for photolysis reactions, the program JPROC calculates clear-sky photolysis rates at various latitude bands and hours based on solar hour angles.
 Output from these three CMAQ programs is used with output files from the emissions and meteorological models and other CMAQ preprocessors to form the required input data for running CCTM.

+#### Inline processes

+In the context of air quality modeling, inline processes refer to those processes that are run at the same time as the chemistry-transport model.
+The major advantage of including processes inline to the CCTM is that the simulation of one parameter can feedback to the simulation of one or more other parameters.
+For example, by including the photolysis rate calculations inline in the CCTM, the rates will be influenced by the radiative impacts of the simulated aerosol loading.
+Other inline features to the CCTM, such as emissions processing, provide efficiency advantages to the modeling operation and facilitate coupled meteorology-chemistry modeling.
+CMAQ version 5.0 and forward supports emissions calculations for biogenic sources, windblown dust, seasalt, and point source plume rise in the CCTM.

 ### Summary descriptions of the major CMAQ programs